enzian/go-msf/docs/GettingStarted.md

 ```
 $ go get https://github.com/enzian/go-msf
 ```
-After that you should see the sources located unter `GOROOT/src/github.com/enzian/go-msf/`
+After that you should see the sources located under `GOROOT/src/github.com/enzian/go-msf/`

-Secondly we need to get you dependencies into the source tree. `gvt` will get the dependencies which are specified in the `/vendor/manifest` file and load the into them `/vendor/` folder for your.
+Secondly we need to get you dependencies into the source tree. `gvt` will get the dependencies which are specified in the `/vendor/manifest` file and load the into them `/vendor/` folder for you.
 It also strips all git (or other VCS) metadata so you do not have to worry about that.

 ```
 $ gvt rebuild